Football Official

 If there's a 2 TE offense, what determines the strong side (closed side) of the field?

-Asked by Pats1 almost 8 years ago
+Asked by Pats1 about 8 years ago

 Where are you backs?
 They would likely give you strength based on their position (slot, split (

-Asked by boby about 8 years ago
+Asked by Kyle collins over 8 years ago